Pirates of the Caribbean: The Curse of the Black Pearl: Development

 Disney was unsure whether to release the film in theaters or direct-to-video.
 The studio was interested in Matthew McConaughey as Sparrow because of his resemblance to Burt Lancaster, who had inspired that script's interpretation of the character.
 If they chose to release it direct-to-video, Christopher Walken or Cary Elwes would have been their first choice.

 In May 2002, Gore Verbinski signed on to direct Pirates of the Caribbean.
 He was attracted to the idea of using modern technology to resurrect a genre that had disappeared after the Golden Age of Hollywood.
 He recalled his childhood memories of the ride, feeling the film was an opportunity to pay tribute to the "scary and funny" tone of it.

 Although Cook had been a strong proponent of adapting Disney's rides into films, the box-office failure of The Country Bears (2002) made Michael Eisner attempt to shut down production of Pirates of the Caribbean.
 However, Verbinski told his concept artists to keep working on the picture, and when Eisner came to visit, Eisner was astonished by what had been created.

 As recalled in the book DisneyWar, Eisner asked "Why does it have to cost so much?".
 Bruckheimer replied, "Your competition is spending $150 million," referring to franchises like The Lord of the Rings and The Matrix.
 Eisner concurred, but with the stigma attached to theme-park adaptations, Eisner requested Verbinski and Bruckheimer remove some of the more overt references to the ride in the Pirates of the Caribbean script, such as a scene where Sparrow and Turner enter a cave via a waterfall.
-Another change made, was adding The Curse of the Black Pearl as a subtitle, should the film be a hit and lend itself to sequels like Raiders of the Lost Ark.
-This brought protest, due to the Black Pearl being the name of the ship and nothing to do with the pirates' curse.
-Although Verbinski thought the subtitle was nonsense, Eisner refused to back down and The Curse of the Black Pearl remained the subtitle, although on most posters and trailers the words were so small as to be barely visible.
+Another change was the addition of The Curse of the Black Pearl as a subtitle in the event that the film proved successful enough to warrant sequels.
+Verbinski protested the change, as it is the Aztec gold that is cursed, not the Black Pearl ship.
+Eisner refused to back down and The Curse of the Black Pearl remained as the subtitle, although on most posters and trailers the words were so small as to be barely visible following a request from Verbinski.